glasser/vote.davidglasser.net/content/post/202011-candidates.md

 endorsements, I'm voting for Condes.
 But I'm not voting against anyone here!

-## Berkeley Rent Board (choose 5): Xavier Johnson, Andy Kelley, Mari Mendonca, Leah Simon-Weisberg, and Dominique Walker?
+## Berkeley Rent Board (choose 5): Xavier Johnson, Andy Kelley, Mari Mendonca, Leah Simon-Weisberg, and Dominique Walker

-I've only done a small amount of research so far, but I usually end up voting for something close to the tenant slate, which this year is Xavier Johnson, Andy Kelley, Mari Mendonca, Leah Simon-Weisberg, and Dominique Walker.
+I generally vote for the tenant slate or something close to it, which this year is Xavier Johnson, Andy Kelley, Mari Mendonca, Leah Simon-Weisberg, and Dominique Walker.
 (All but Mendonca fall into that "if the East Bay DSA and East Bay For Everyone agree, how wrong can it be?" category.)

-## Berkeley School Directors (choose 2): Laura Babbit and Ana Vasudeo?
+## Berkeley School Directors (choose 2): Laura Babitt and Ana Vasudeo

-I've only done a small amount of research so far; currently leaning towards Laura Babbitt and Ana Vasudeo based on their overall approach and endorsements (basically everyone seems to endorse them).
+I did not do a huge amount of in-depth research, but my initial reaction from skimming campaign sites was to support Laura Babitt and Ana Vasudeo, and they seem to be by far the most endorsed candidates.

 ## AC Transit Director (at-large): Victoria Fierce